BR-Visualization/brcharts/.github/ISSUE_TEMPLATE/new_graph_request.md

 about: Template for opening GitHub issues to request new graphs
 ---

-*Please use this template for opening GitHub issues to request new graphs.*
+# Template for opening GitHub issues to request new graphs

 **Figure shell**